wjarka/prdify/.ai/api-plan.md

 - **Error Codes**:
     - `400 Bad Request`: `roundNumber` is not a valid number or the string `latest`.
     - `401 Unauthorized`: User is not authenticated.
-    - `403 Forbidden`: User does not have permission.
-    - `404 Not Found`: PRD or the specified round does not exist.
+    - `404 Not Found`: PRD or the specified round does not exist or does not belong to the user.

 ### PRD Summary Sub-Resource